mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 -01

 * Updated CWT Claims registrations to supply all fields in the registration template.
+* Fixed IANA Considerations header, as suggested by A.J.
+Stein.
 * Added Michael B. Jones as an author.

 -00